Financial-Times/bertha-client/README.md

 ### Publishing to npm

-bertha-client is automatically published to npm via CircleCI whenever the master branch contains a higher version string than the latest published version.
+This module is automatically published to npm via CircleCI whenever the master branch contains a higher version string than the latest published version.

 To publish a new version:

-- `npm version patch` (or `npm version minor` or `npm version major` as appropriate)
+- `yarn version` (will prompt you to enter a new version)
 - `git push && git push --tags`